Pklong/FoxNote/README.md

 ###Technical Details:
 * FoxNote allows for rich-text editing using the Quill.js library.
-Formatting is achieved with json objects called Deltas, which hold the format-type and result.
+Formatting is achieved with JSON called Deltas, which hold the format-type and result.
 The plain-text contents of the editor are retrieved along with the formatting and stored in separate columns of the database.
 When a note component is mounted, the editor applies the formatting onto the plain-text.
 Here's a simple look at a Delta: